 Residents also continue to see our psychiatrist throughout their stay in the Spring Lake Ranch Therapeutic Community programs.
 In most cases, they begin a relationship with a local general practice doctor and a therapist in Rutland while they are still at the Ranch, providing established connections when they transition into town.
 For those who wish to supplement their treatment with approved alternatives, there is a holistic wellness center and an integrative medicine center in Rutland where some residents seek energy therapies, massage, or movement therapy.
 Hauchka Artistic Therapy at the Ranch is also available to residents in town who want to make use of it.

 In case of the unforeseen, Rutland Regional Medical Center is located right in town, and includes a psychiatric unit in addition to top notch medical facilities.
 Other area hospitals include Fletcher Allen, Dartmouth-Hitchcock, and the Brattleboro Retreat.

 Rutland, though large by Vermont standards, is a small city with access to theatre and the arts, local sports and recreation, plentiful restaurants, and unique shops.
 Most points of interest are within walking distance of Royce Street and the Townhouse.
-Some transportation is provided by the Rutland Program staff, and the bus conveniently links people to many places in Rutland County.
+Some transportation is provided by the RAP staff, and the bus conveniently links people to many places in Rutland County.